Faramarz-nama: Manuscripts

 The history book Tarikh-i Sistan (history of Sistan) mentions an account of Faramarz (akhbar-e Faramarz) in twelve volumes, but this work, which was likely in prose, has been lost.
 Instead, two Faramarz-namas (epic of Faramarz), both in the form of epic poems, are extant.

 First manuscript

 The first manuscript, which appears to be older, is written by an anonymous poet who introduces himself as an admirer of Ferdowsi and is dated between the mid-11th and 12th centuries.
-In the manuscript he introduces himself as a villager from Piruzabad (or possibly an orthographical error in the text for Forsabad, a town near Marv in Khorasan).
+In the manuscript he introduces himself as a villager from Piruzabad (possibly an orthographical error, the text could have meant Forsabad, a town near Marv in Khorasan).
 The poet states that he composed the Faramarz-nama at the age of thirty-six and his major source is a book by Azadsarv.
 Like other Persian writers of epic poetry who came after Ferdowsi, the author of this work was heavily influenced by the style of the Shahnameh.